The ‘Seven Habits’ at Finborough

-For the past two years we have invested in sending our teachers on the seven habits of highly effective people course which has been run at the school over 3 days in the summer break.
-This is an intensive course which makes you look at yourself first, as Covey states the only person you can change in this world is you, all change starts with you.
+Over recent years we have invested in sending our teachers on ‘The 7 Habits of Highly Effective People’ course which is usually run at the school over 3 days in the summer break.
+This is an intensive course which makes you look at yourself first – as Covey states, the only person you can change in this world is you; all change starts with you.

 In any organisation change starts from the top.
-One of the reasons why we like the seven habits programme is because they are doing extensive work within education and a teenage book has been written by Sean Covey, Stephen’s son, which makes the learning’s more relevant for that age group.
+One of the reasons why we like the ‘Seven Habits’ programme is because there is extensive work being carried out within education and a teenage book has been written by Sean Covey, Stephen’s son, which makes the learnings more relevant for that age group.

-The PSHE programme in the senior school has been developed to drip feed the seven habits to our pupils so the habits become second nature.
-From September 2012 the prep school will be adopting the principals in their assemblies and making it relevant to that age group.
-All this work will help to establish a culture at Finborough which is centred on striving to be the best you can, respecting others and their differences, taking responsibility for yourself and your decisions and ultimately being successful in whatever you choose to do.
+The PSHE programme in the senior school has been developed to drip feed the ‘Seven Habits’ to our pupils so that they become second nature.
+From September 2012 the prep school has been adopting the principals in their assemblies and making it relevant to that age group.
+All this work will help to establish a culture at Finborough which is centred on our students striving to be the best they can, respecting others and their differences, taking responsibility for themselves and their decisions and ultimately being successful in whatever they choose to do.